pytorch/tutorials/advanced_source/python_extension_autoload.rst

 in ``torch/__init__.py`` that are defined by out-of-tree extensions.

-As shown above, after installing ``torch_foo``, your Python module can be imported when loading the entry point you defined, and then you can do some necessary work when calling it.
+As shown above, after installing ``torch_foo``, your Python module can be imported when loading the entrypoint that you have defined, and then you can do some necessary work when calling it.

 See the implementation in this pull request: `[RFC] Add support for device extension autoloading